promo

-Me and my family at my solo exhibition 2017 : Austin, Erin and Cameron
+Me family and I at my solo exhibition 2017 : Austin, Erin and Cameron

 I have been thinking a lot about your talk yesterday and also about upcoming workshops.
 I think I could really learn some new techniques from you.
 Do you have any workshops coming up, I know I would have to travel but seem to do lots of that, anyway.
 My email is prhawkey@bigpond.com.